dotnet/docs/docs/csharp/async.md

 * **Write code that awaits Tasks in a non-blocking manner**

-Blocking the current thread as a means to wait for a Task to complete can result in deadlocks and blocked context threads, and can require significantly more complex error-handling.
+Blocking the current thread as a means to wait for a `Task` to complete can result in deadlocks and blocked context threads, and can require more complex error-handling.
 The following table provides guidance on how to deal with waiting for Tasks in a non-blocking way:

 | Use this...          | Instead of this...           | When wishing to do this                    |
 |----------------------|------------------------------|--------------------------------------------|